 The role of communities in reaching all children is crucial.
 The story of Kizza says it all.
 It shows a real life depiction of what the TAFU program means for daily life of a young boy living with HIV in Uganda and his mum.

-This newsletter is for and by African Networks and organisations that focus on children living with or affected by HIV and AIDS.
+This newsletter is for networks and organisations that focus on children living with or affected by HIV and AIDS.
 It aims to create a platform for the networks and their members to share information, best practices, tools and research.
-The ultimate goal is to enhance the work for the vulnerable children in Africa.
+The ultimate goal is to enhance your work on children.
 Read the latest edition and subscribe for the next edition.